'I Almost Died 3 Times': 25-Year-Old COVID Survivor, Jason Barbosa, Sends Warning After Severe Recovery Complications

 But his determination is paying off.
 He’s been proud to show his medical team his progress.

-Although it’s still tough, Barbosa says he’s happy to be back on his feet and so grateful to his doctors and nurses.MORE NEWS: Why Are Fewer Americans Involved In Organized Religion?
+Although it’s still tough, Barbosa says he’s happy to be back on his feet and so grateful to his doctors and nurses.MORE NEWS: 46 Years Later, Red Sox Fan Gets Luis Tiant's Autograph At COVID Vaccine Clinic

 “A lot of people aren’t taking COVID seriously, they think it’s a joke, it’s a little flu, but it took me down, it took my organs down,” He said.
 “I almost died three times, they should really take this serious, take care of themselves.”